ecmult_multi: Replace scratch space with malloc, use abcd cost model #1789

 1. fjahr commented at 11:47 pm on December 15, 2025: contributor

-This is a draft of the discussed changes from an in-person meeting in October.
+This is an implementation of the discussed changes from an in-person meeting in October.
 It removes usage of scratch space in batch validation and replaces it with internal malloc usage.
 It also adds an ABCD cost model for algorithm selection.

 The API and internals follow the drafted spec from the meeting very closely: https://gist.github.com/fjahr/c2a009487dffe7a1fbf17ca1821976ca There are few minor changes that should not change the intended behavior.
-The test coverage is currently a bit less than it was previously.
-I am guessing an adapted form of the test_ecmult_multi test should be added back and there are a few TODOs left in the test code which I am planning to address after a first round of conceptual feedback.
+The test coverage may be currently a bit lower than it was previously.
+I am guessing an adapted form of the test_ecmult_multi test should be added back and there are some TODOs left in the test code which I am planning to address after a first round of conceptual feedback.

 The second commit demonstrates the calibration tooling that I have been using though it’s not exactly what has given me the results that are in the PR.
 I have still been struggling with the calibration code and seem to never really get a result that just works without manual tweaking.
 The calibration itself as well as the code added there thus is rather a work in progress.
 I am assuming some version of the calibration code should be added to the repo and I haven’t thought much about what the best place to add it is.
 Putting it into the benchmark and combining it with the python script was just a convenient way for experimentation.
 I am very open to suggestions on how to change this.